How to Recognize and Report Elder Abuse

 Understanding Elder Abuse

-According to the World Health Organization, elder abuse is “a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.”
+The World Health Organization defines elder abuse as “a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.”

-Elder abuse covers physical, emotional, and sexual abuse, but it can also include financial or material exploitation, neglect, abuse over the Internet, and abandonment.
-Psychological abuse is the most common form of elder abuse, followed by financial and physical abuse.
+Elder abuse includes physical, emotional, and sexual abuse, but it also extends to financial exploitation, neglect, internet-based abuse, and abandonment.
+Psychological abuse is the most frequently reported type, followed by financial and physical abuse.

 At the federal level, the Elder Justice Act provides resources for state programs for agencies and ombudsmen who oversee long-term care facilities such as nursing homes.
 It also mandates reporting of suspected abuse in such facilities.